shubhambattoo/shubhambattoo/README.md

   Hello there 👋
 </h1>

 I am Shubham Battoo.
-I am currently working as a Software Engineer.
+Self taught developer, currently working as a Software Engineer.
 I love working with Web Technologies and building projects from the ground up.

 🔭 I’m currently working on ReactJS and NodeJS projects